HEC To Bring Differently-abled Students Into Mainstream - UrduPoint

 HEC To Bring Differently-abled Students Into Mainstream

-Different options were under consideration to facilitate differently- abled students including age relaxation, wheelchair friendly buildings, scholarship and fee waivers, and special transport facility within campuses, the official sources of HEC said on Wednesday.
+Different options were under consideration to facilitate differently- abled students including age relaxation, wheelchair friendly buildings, scholarship and fee waivers, and special transport facility within campuses, official sources of HEC said.

-Talking to APP, they informed that ICT Rights of Persons with Disability Act 2020 had already been passed.
+Talking to APP, they informed that Islamabad Capital Territory (ICT) Rights of Persons with Disability Act 2020 had already been passed.
 It extended to the ICT territory and so was also binding on universities in the area, they added.

 HEC will review its existing policy for differently abled students in light of this Act.